Maxga/Crunchy-Streamer/README.md

 # Usage

-Just call ./crunchy-script.py
+Just call ./crunchy-script.py (maybe chmod +x crunchy_script.py to make it executable)

-# Neccessary steps
+# Necessary steps
 -Download webdriver for selenium, then config the Path as CHROME_DRIVER_PATH
 	-Only tested it with Chrome/Chromium webdriver.
 SHOULD work with firefox, but needs changes to the selenium code, aka use Firefox webdriver